MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 8. Wait until the GPO gets replicated from the PDC Emulator to the remaining domain controllers.
    The DCs should then apply the new firewall configuration within 5 minutes.
-9. Some settings require additional manual actions to be performed all DCs to apply.
+9. Some settings require additional manual actions to be performed on all DCs to apply.
    Please refer to the [System Reboots](#system-reboots).

 ### System Reboots